CSC207-UofT/course-project-newtapp/phase1/design_document.md

 Here is an overview of the architecture of our software:

 Our application's first and outermost layer is the web interface, not yet implemented for Phase 1.
-We plan to use the front-end of our application to take input from the user and send it to the appropriate controller.
+We plan to use the front-end of our application to take input from the user and send it to the Spring Boot API server which makes appropriate calls to the controllers.

 Following this, the controller transforms the input into a request given to a use case manager responsible for handling use cases.
 The use cases implement the input boundary interface to handle the request sent by the controller using the manager.